 Translation has been an evolving industry since its inception, we’ve come a long way from The Rosetta Stone, by way of paper dictionaries and translation software.
 Social media translation is but one of the latest frontiers and, as the tide changes, service providers must move with it or risk floundering on the shore.

 WIT donned its wet suit long ago, diving 20,000 leagues under the social media sea with our work on the Accor Hotels #emojisearch and #MyTravelSong campaigns.
 But, last year, we found the heart of the ocean, enlisting a team of community managers and translators across 7 markets and 4 time zones, interacting daily with over 125,000 followers worldwide (and the countries just keep coming).
+Since then, we've run campaigns for STARZ, The Callisto Protocol, The Walking Dead, and Genesis, working with people all around the world to have who love these brands as much as we do.
 So, what have we learned?

 Social media makes a splash